-Etched into a honey-hued key-stone on the façade of Villa Baciata, clearly visible, is the date 1788.
-Despite its humble beginnings over two centuries ago as a simple, working farmhouse, a subsequent abandonment, followed by later rediscovery and more recently an extensive and sensitive renovation, today Baciata has been transformed into an extraordinary Tuscan retreat.
+Etched into a honey-hued key-stone on the façade of Villa Baciata, is the date 1788.
+Despite its humble beginnings over two centuries ago as a simple, working farmhouse, today Baciata has been transformed into an extraordinary Tuscan retreat.

-Accommodation is divided between the main house, with four bedrooms, and an independent annexe with a further bedroom and living area.
-The main house also features a lovely country kitchen, with terracotta-tiled floors and shelves filled with cook-books and inspiration, as well as a formal dining room with a large chestnut dining table.
-Interiors are comfortable and spacious, and include a selection of antique armoires, chests, dressers, tables and mirrors, with many items sourced at local antique markets.
-Bedrooms are air-conditioned and provide a good flexible combination of doubles and twins, and comfortable custom-designed wrought iron beds.
-A first-floor loggia with views across an idyllic landscape provides a lovely covered spot to escape with a good book or even to dine open-air if the weather outdoors is inclement.
+The main house features a lovely country kitchen, with terracotta-tiled floors, as well as a formal dining room with a large chestnut dining table.
+Interiors are comfortable and spacious, and include a selection of antique armoires, chests, dressers, tables and mirrors, with many items sourced at local markets.
+A first-floor loggia with views across an idyllic landscape provides a lovely, covered spot to escape with a good book or even to dine open-air.
 An open-sided drop with low wall on one side of the loggia means young children must be closely supervised.

-Outdoors a shaded dining terrace is draped in wisteria and leads onto a lovely formal garden, neatly edged with box, white roses and lavender, with flashes of vibrant colour provided by geranium in large terracotta pots.
-Well-lit pathways, scented with an abundance of fresh herbs, meander through gardens dotted with fig, apple, persimmon, plum, corbezzollo, and olive trees.
+Outdoors a shaded dining terrace is draped in wisteria and leads onto a lovely formal garden, neatly edged with box, white roses and lavender.
+Well-lit pathways, scented with an abundance of fresh herbs, meander through gardens dotted with fig, apple, persimmon, plum and olive trees.
 On a lower garden level, a large 15m x 5m swimming pool with retractable pool-cover is built into the olive groves, and has a terrace with sun-loungers and shade provided by a large umbrella.